imsibaja/imsibaja/README.md

 ### What I'm up to

-As a current Master of Environmental Data Science (MEDS) student at the Bren School of Environmental Science & Management, I am honing my talents in analysis and data manipulation.
+As a recent Master of Environmental Data Science (MEDS) grad student at the Bren School of Environmental Science & Management, I am looking to apply my talents in analysis and data manipulation.
 I hope to utilize my analytical toolkit to develop data-driven solutions that measure and mediate human impacts on the natural environments of Southern California.
-Before the Bren School, I was a professional terrestrial ecologist, speniding seasons about the diverse ecosystems of Southern California.
+Before the Bren School, I was a professional terrestrial ecologist, spending seasons about the diverse ecosystems of Southern California.
 Now, I would like to transition to marine ecology, with my first project in this area above ^🔭.

 ### Education